Ponnani: Law and Order

 The municipality comes under the jurisdiction of the Ponnani police station, which was formed in 1932.
 The station has the jurisdiction over the municipality of Ponnani and the Gram panchayats of Veliyankode, Kalady, and Edappal.

 The jurisdictional courts of Ponnani Police Station are Judicial First Class Magistrate Court at Ponnani, Subdivisional Magistrate Court at Tirur, and Sessions Court at Manjeri.

 The border police stations are headquartered at Changaramkulam, Kuttippuram, Perumbadappu, Tirur, and Thrithala.
 Ponnani Police Station comes under the Tirur Subdivision of Malappuram District Police, which is one of the six subdivisions of the district police.

 Ponnani is also headquarters of the Coastal Police Station of Malappuram District.
-The Coastal Station has jurisdiction over the whole coastal area of district starting from Kadalundi Nagaram beach bordering Kozhikode district in north to Palappetty beach bordering Thrissur district in south, having a coastal length of 72 km.
+The station has jurisdiction over the whole coastal area of the district, starting from Kadalundi Nagaram beach, bordering Kozhikode district in the north, to Palappetty beach, bordering Thrissur district in the south.
+It has a coastal length of 72 km.